Verificationism: Logical positivism

-In a 1976 TV interview, A. J. Ayer, who had introduced logical positivism to the English-speaking world in the 1930s was asked what he saw as its main defects, and answered that "nearly all of it was false".
-However, he soon said that he still held "the same general approach", referring to empiricism and reductionism, whereby mental phenomena resolve to the material or physical and philosophical questions largely resolve to ones of language and meaning.
-In 1977, Ayer had noted:
+Even some of verificationism's most prominent advocates later distanced themselves from its more uncompromising claims.
+In a 1976 television interview, A. J. Ayer—whose Language, Truth and Logic had helped to popularise logical positivism in the English-speaking world—commented that "nearly all of it was false", while insisting that he continued to endorse "the same general approach" of empiricism and reductionism, according to which mental phenomena are to be understood in physical terms and philosophical questions are resolved by attention to language and logical analysis.

 "The verification principle is seldom mentioned and when it is mentioned it is usually scorned; it continues, however, to be put to work.
 The attitude of many philosophers reminds me of the relationship between Pip and Magwitch in Dickens's Great Expectations.
 They have lived on the money, but are ashamed to acknowledge its source."